 - 1) The exporter must make a written application to vary their AA.
-The application must be submitted to livestockexp@awe.gov.au. - 2) The application must include the proposed management plan.
-The application may also include any relevant evidence to support the risk management procedures being proposed by the exporter (such as recent animal welfare research). - 3) The exporter must pay the required application fee. - 4) The exporter should allow for the standard processing times for AA assessments (including the addition of management plans).
-Assessments will be performed in accordance with the department's Livestock Export Client Standards.
+The application must be submitted to livestockexp@aff.gov.au. - 2) The application must include the proposed management plan.
+The application may also include any relevant evidence to support the risk management procedures being proposed by the exporter (such as recent animal welfare research).

+- 3) As per the charging guidelines, an invoice is generated once the application is assessed.
+The exporter must pay the invoice in the timeframe provided on the invoice. - 4) The exporter should allow for the standard processing times for AA assessments (including the addition of management plans).
+Assessments will be performed in accordance with the department's livestock export client service standards.